Arthur Frederick Pickard: Victoria Cross

 When Pickard was a 19-year-old lieutenant, he was serving in the Invasion of Waikato (one of the campaigns in the New Zealand Wars); he and Assistant Surgeon William Temple were awarded the Victoria Cross, the United Kingdom's highest bravery award, for the following deed, which took place on 20 November 1863 at Rangiriri, New Zealand.
 His citation reads:

 Death

 On 1 March 1880, Pickard died at Cannes, in France, reportedly of tuberculosis.
 He was buried at the city's Grand Jas Cemetery.
-His medal group – consisting of his Victoria Cross, the insignia of the Order of the Bath, the Russian Order of St Stanislas and the Austrian Order of Leopold, and his New Zealand Medal – were purchased at auction in New Zealand on behalf of the Michael Ashcroft Trust in 2002.
+His medal group – consisting of his Victoria Cross, the insignia of the Order of the Bath, the Russian Order of St Stanislas and the Austrian Order of Leopold, and his New Zealand War Medal – were purchased at auction in New Zealand on behalf of the Michael Ashcroft Trust in 2002.
 They are on display at the Lord Ashcroft Gallery in the Imperial War Museum in London.